How to Sell a House By Owner in Mississippi

 - Pass out info sheets with the address, bullet points about the house, your contact info, and perhaps one photo.

-- If you can, collect visitors’ info — then follow up later to ask if they have any questions.
+- If you can, collect visitors’ info, then follow up later to ask if they have any questions.

 7. Manage showings

-If your marketing is successful, your next step will be to show the home to prospective buyers.
-Welcome to the busiest phase of the home sale process.
 According to Renken, a major reason some FSBO sellers switch to an agent is that they underestimated the time, energy, and expertise needed to manage this crucial step.

-A successful showing can be the most critical step in a successful home sale — the first impression that can make or break a deal.
+A successful showing can be the most critical step in a successful home sale, the first impression that can make or break a deal.

 To manage the logistics of showings:

-- Respond to inquiries ASAP.
+- Respond to inquiries as quickly as possible.

 - Set end times if you need to fit many showings in one day.
 This will also create a sense of demand and urgency for buyers to place offers.